AppGrid: Grid View

 Creating & using charts

 AppGrid provides the ability to dynamically create charts using our enterprise charting technology.
 To create a chart, drag-select multiple columns and rows.
+Be sure to include at least 1 numeric column.
 Right-click and select the chart type.
-The chart will be created from the current query data.
+The chart will be created from the selected data.
+You can toggle the All Data radio button and the chart will display the current query data.
 You can execute a different query and the chart will update.
 You can also filter the grid and see the chart update.
-Watch the video for a detailed demonstration of how to create, save and delete charts.

 Deployment best practices